IT Infrastructures Penetration Testing for a US Insurance Service Provider

 The Customer is a US company operating in the insurance industry.
 They provide their clients with property and casualty (P&C) insurance services.

 The Customer wanted to check the security of their IT infrastructures situated in two locations with two separate data centers.
 The infrastructures included the web-facing servers.
-The Customer turned to ScienceSoft to get penetration testing services to ensure the protection of sensitive data stored in their data centers.
+The Customer turned to ScienceSoft as a penetration testing company to ensure the protection of sensitive data stored in their data centers.

 ScienceSoft’s security testing team performed two black box penetration tests during one project that lasted for 11 days.
 Both tests were conducted remotely.